MJ: Well, hello, Michelle! Happy Thanksgiving! And other expressions of holiday cheer!

 I guess this amount of gushing means I’m a Toko Kawai fangirl!

-MELINDA: I suspect I will be soon as well!
+MJ: I suspect I will be soon as well!

 So, our mutual read comes from VIZ this week.
 Want to do the introductory honors?